YunoHost/doc/pages/01.administrate/07.specific_use_cases/07.email_relay/email_configure_relay.md

 In order to setup your YunoHost to use your SMTP relay, you will have to configure three things:
 1. Your SMTP relay URL (for this tutorial we will use `smtprelay.tld`)
 2. Your SMTP relay username (for this tutorial we will use `username`)
-3. Your SMTP relay password (for this tutorial we will use `password`)
+3. Your SMTP relay password (for this tutorial we will use `password`) Note: To be saved: use a ASCII only password.

 Your SMTP relay will obviously provide you with these three things, that should be available in your control panel or whatsoever.